espressomd/espresso/doc/sphinx/setup.rst

 This is useful for simulations of chemical reactions and irreversible adhesion processes.
 Both, sliding and non-sliding contacts can be created.

-The collision detection is controlled via the :py:espressomd.system.System.collision_detection` property, which is an instance of the class :class:espressomd.collision_detection.CollisionDetection`.
+The collision detection is controlled via the :attr:`espressomd.system.System.collision_detection` attribute, which is an instance of the class :class:`espressomd.collision_detection.CollisionDetection`.

 Several modes are available for different types of binding.